RodRitter/TerraJS/README.md

 Game.start(() => {
     // You can do any pre-start setup in this callback });
-// The game is now running
+// The game is now running.
+There is a ball bouncing from side to side now!
+In memory ofcourse.
+See if you can add your own canvas renderer!
 ```